February Reflections: Weight Loss, Walking, and Rethinking Cardio

 The result was a 15-pound weight loss, along with noticeable changes in body composition.
 Clothes fit differently.
 Strength improved.
 Recovery improved.

 The point of sharing this isn’t that running is bad or that everyone should train this way.
-It’s that the instinct to do more—longer workouts, more cardio, constant pushing—doesn’t always lead to better results.
-Exercise itself is a form of stress on the body, and how much stress we apply—and recover from—matters.
+It’s that exercise itself is a form of stress on the body, and how much stress we apply—and recover from—matters.

 What I Changed

-Curious how to adjust your workouts and nutrition without adding stress or extremes?
-I help clients figure out what changes actually make a difference for their bodies and lifestyles.
+Curious how to adjust your workouts and nutrition without extremes or restriction?
+I help clients figure out what changes actually make sense for their bodies and lifestyles.